PNF codes of practice

 - Prof. Patrick Baker – University of Melbourne – Professor of Silviculture and Forest Ecology, School of Ecosystem and Forest Sciences

 - Dr. Alistair Melzer – Central Queensland University – Adjunct Research Fellow, Koala Research CQ, School of Medical and Applied Sciences and research program leader for koala research at Central Queensland University

-The Terms of Reference directed the Commission to consult with Local Land Services, Office of the NSW Chief Scientist & Engineer, NSW Department of Planning and Environment - Energy, Environment and Science and other relevant agencies as required, noting that the review scope did not allow for consultation with external stakeholders.
+As required by the Terms of Reference, we consulted with Local Land Services, the Office of the NSW Chief Scientist & Engineer, NSW Department of Planning and Environment - Energy, Environment and Science and other relevant agencies as required.
+The review scope did not allow for consultation with external stakeholders.

-The Commission also considered government legislative requirements, relevant policy objectives and previous work by independent experts, available literature and community submissions on the draft codes.
+We also considered government legislative requirements, relevant policy objectives and previous work by independent experts, available literature and community submissions on the draft codes.